Keeping Your Family and Your Pets Safe

 CNN is featuring a story today on keeping

-from toxins commonly found in homes.
+your home and your family safe from toxins commonly found in homes.
 They

 cite non-stick cookware, fast food packaging and microwave popcorn bags as dangerous